What is Google Cloud HSM? How to Protect Data in Google Cloud?

 Symmetric vs.Asymmetric Encryption:

-Symmetric Encryption: That is useful in situations where the same person provides both encryption and decryption.
-Symmetric encryption algorithms notably AES, are often twice as fast and more efficient than public key algorithms and this is the reason why they are used for encrypting large volumes of data.
+Symmetric Encryption: This is useful in situations where the same person provides both encryption and decryption.
+Symmetric encryption algorithms, notably AES, are often twice as fast and more efficient than public key algorithms, and this is the reason why they are used for encrypting large volumes of data.

-Asymmetric Encryption: Perfect for situations where one is engaged in the activities of key exchange, digital signature, and secure conversation between different participants.
-An RSA, ECC, etc. can use the public-private key pair technique to provide more security, but they are quite a bit slower than symmetric encryption.
+Asymmetric Encryption: Perfect for situations where one is engaged in key exchange, digital signature, and secure conversation between different participants.
+An RSA, ECC, etc., can use the public-private key pair technique to provide more security, but they are quite a bit slower than symmetric encryption.

 Security Strength:

 Think of the security quality provided by every kind of encryption algorithm.
-Taking the AES-256 vs. AES-128 as an example, it should be noted that the former uses a larger key size which provides greater security.
+Taking the AES-256 vs. AES-128 as an example, it should be noted that the former uses a larger key size, providing greater security.

 Correspondingly, the long key length for the asymmetric cryptographic technique increases the resistance against the brute-force approaches.